 Here at Sense, we’re hungry for the best data we can get about your devices.
 We’re constantly on the lookout for additional data sets that can help make Sense’s device detection smarter, faster and more reliable.
 As part of this, we’re developing features that can let our power users participate in training our machine learning algorithms.

-We recently released version 1.7 of the Sense app in which we’ve introduced a powerful new data collection tool called Network Device Identification (NDI).
+In March of 2017, we released version 1.7 of the Sense app in which we introduced a powerful new data collection tool called Network Device Identification (NDI).

 How do I enable NDI?